lea.merlhiot@hotmail.fr

 FR

-His work has been presented in different places in France, among others at the Ruth Bader Center at Les Halles in Paris, at the STOCK ephemeral gallery in Paris, at the Remue Ménage festival in Domont, at the Les Luminescentes festival in Valmondois, at the Louis Simon gallery and at the Malve space in Royan, as well as in residence at Halle Papin, at Gare XP, at DOC! and at Shakirail in Paris.
-Recently, she performed for the evening La Nuit des fous at the Louvre Museum in Paris, as well as at the opening evening “le Sacre” at GROS LOT, in Gennevilliers.
+Her work has been exhibited in various venues across France, including the Ruth Bader Centre in Les Halles, Paris; the Remue Ménage Festival in Domont; the Les Luminescentes Festival in Valmondois; the Louis Simon Gallery and Espace Malve in Royan; and she has also participated in residencies at Halle Papin, Gare XP, and Shakirail in Paris.
+Most recently, she performed at the La Nuit des Fous event at the Louvre Museum in Paris, as well as at the opening night of "Le Sacre" at Le Gros Lot in Gennevilliers.

 In 2023, she created the LÀLÉ collective, with Laura Caron, writer-acrobat and author's assistant to Valère Novarina.
 They carry out joint research and work hand in hand for 10 years in the pursuit of surrealist ideas.
 Multidisciplinary and undisciplined artist-researchers, they develop an approach where they bring together different mediums, painting and poetry, collective experiences, experimental films (cinepoem) and in-situ performances.